hasura/hasura-discord-docs-bot/README.md

 While it might seem complicated and over-built, and perhaps it even is, it's durable, and it will be exceedingly easy to add onto in the future.
 It's also idempotent.
 For example, say the bot goes offline, when it starts back up, it will deliver any undelivered messages that were processing when it went offline.
-Plus, we've built in a self-feeding training loop with the tracking of user votes.
+Plus, it's got a built in self-feeding training loop with the tracking of user votes.
 It'll be pretty simple to collect the message threads after they've been solved, and use them as future training data to fine-tune a GPT model.

-Of course, I also added a few bells and whistles inside the bot and some fancy commands as well, but that's the gist of the project.
+The last two tables I added on after the fact to move some configuration out of a `contstants.py` file that had been hard-coded to make it easier for people to run this project themselves.

+The configuration table:

+* guild_id: The ID of a guild the bot is in
+* logging_channel_id: The ID of the channel the bot should log to for that guild
+* mod_role_id: The ID of that guilds moderator role
+* banned_user_ids: A list of users who are banned from using the bot in this guild

+The guild_forums table:

+* guild_id: The ID of the guild the bot is in
+* forum_channel_id: The ID of the forum channel that the bot auto-responds in
+* forum_collection: The collection the forum searches

 ## Part Four: The Backend API